 It is cognitively quite challenging, to think about this world without death, to wonder if there would be a person willing to stay on this planet eternally.
 To expand on the articles, I lost a world (Lost) does not pronounce the end of the world.

-Cognitive individuality in picturing the world shows in The Sea of Sunset (Nature, XIII).
+The Sea of Sunset shows cognitive individuality in picturing the world.
 The Yellow Sea is in the Far East.
-However, the Yellow River, to feed the waters, comes — as geographically — from the West.
+However, it receives a western connotation, as the Yellow River comes to feed the waters of the sea, — also geographically — from the West.

 Next to the robin

 In every human soul.